onyx-and-iris/vban-cmd-python/README.md

 # VBAN CMD
 This package offers a Python interface for the [Voicemeeter RT Packet Service](https://vb-audio.com/Voicemeeter/VBANProtocol_Specifications.pdf).

-It can be used standalone as well as to extend the [Voicemeeter Remote API](https://github.com/onyx-and-iris/voicemeeter-api-python) since the two interfaces have been designed to offer the same higher level classes/methods.
-Not everything available in the Remote API interface is available through this one.
+It may be used standalone or to extend the [Voicemeeter Remote Python API](https://github.com/onyx-and-iris/voicemeeter-api-python)

-Only the TEXT service sub protocol and RT-Packet Service have been implemented, for sending audio across a network with VBAN you will need to look elsewhere.
+For sending audio across a network with VBAN you will need to look elsewhere.

 ## Tested against
 - Basic 1.0.8.1